mukira/CombatCovid19KE/README.md

 ### Step 1 : Fork or Clone repository

-First we will fork this [parsa hugo](https://github.com/themefisher/parsa-hugo) template.
+First we will fork this [CombatCovid19KE](https://github.com/mukira/CombatCovid19KE) template.

 ### Step 2 : Add your repository in Forestry